ttnmapper/documentation/FAQ.md

 ## My question is not answered here

+* Have a look at the rest of the documentation: https://docs.ttnmapper.org/
 * Ask your question in the #ttnmapper channel on the TTN Slack.
 * Send a message to <info@ttnmapper.org>